Pitcher in Chenango County, New York — The American Northeast (Mid-Atlantic)

 Location.
-42° 34.891′ N, 75° 51.754′ W. Marker is in Pitcher, New York, in Chenango County.
-Marker is on Route 26, 0.1 miles east of Pitcher Hill Road, on the right when traveling south.
+42° 34.893′ N, 75° 51.715′ W. Marker is in Pitcher, New York, in Chenango County.
+Marker is on New York State Route 26, 0.1 miles east of Pitcher Hill Road, on the left when traveling south.
 Touch for map.
 Marker is in this post office area: Pitcher NY 13136, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-First Congregational Church of Pitcher (within shouting distance of this marker); Pink Hill Legend (about 600 feet away, measured in a direct line); Hinman Cemetery (approx. 0.8 miles away); Burial Ground (approx. 1.7 miles away); Early Sawmill (approx. Town Line Bridge (approx. 1.9 miles away); Taylor Wesleyan Church (approx. 1.9 miles away); Reid Ice Cream (approx. 4.2 miles away).
+Pitcher Baptist Church (within shouting distance of this marker); Pink Hill Legend (about 700 feet away, measured in a direct line); Hinman Cemetery (approx. 0.8 miles away); Burial Ground (approx. 1.7 miles away); Early Sawmill Town Line Bridge (approx. 2 miles away); Taylor Wesleyan Church (approx. 2 miles away); Reid Ice Cream (approx. 4.2 miles away).
 Touch for a list and map of all markers in Pitcher.

 Credits.
 This page was last revised on March 17, 2020.
 It was originally submitted on March 16, 2020, by Steve Stoessel of Niskayuna, New York.
 This page has been viewed 148 times since then and 38 times this year.
 Photos: 1, 2, 3. submitted on March 16, 2020, by Steve Stoessel of Niskayuna, New York. • Michael Herrick was the editor who published this page.